-- Parents have an induction meeting when children start in Nursery and Reception and KS1 to outline approaches to teaching reading and access to our on line reading portal 'Rising Stars' is exemplified. - Practical leaflets are provided for parents to support reading at home and newsletters have hints and tips as well as what the focus text will be. - Reading targets are sent home in autumn, spring and summer each year and enable parents to track their child's progress. - Recommendations are available on our website and are given to individual parents if requested. - Reading volunteers support the school in providing additional reading opportunities for children. - Reading material is sent home with the child. - Where it is appropriate, children are given a phonically decodable book or a book banded book to take home every day and to have access to via ebooks.
+- Parents have an induction meeting when children start in Nursery and Reception and KS1 to outline approaches to teaching reading and some access to our Little Wandle resources. - Practical leaflets and website links are provided for parents to support reading at home and newsletters have hints and tips as well as what the focus text will be. - Reading targets are sent home in autumn, spring and summer each year and enable parents to track their child's progress. - Recommendations are available on our website and are given to individual parents if requested. - It is hoped that Reading volunteers will once again be able to support the school in providing additional reading opportunities for children. - Reading material is sent home with the child. - Where it is appropriate, children are given a phonically decodable book or a book banded book to take home every day and are encouraged to take home a reading book to read for pleasure.